Orangesoft-Development/retry/README.md

 $retry
     ->maxTries(1)
     ->forException(\RuntimeException::class)
-    ->withDelay(500)
+    ->withDelay(1000)
     ->call(function () {
         throw new \RuntimeException();
     })
 ;
 ```

-Delay must be int as milliseconds or callable.
+Delay must be integer as milliseconds or callable.